-A. The county chairman CHAIRPERSON of each party may, for each written addressed to the bу appointment board, designate a party agent or representative and alternates for a polling place in the precinct, A VOTING CENTER IN THE PRECINCT, A LOCATION AT WHICH ELECTRONIC PROCESSING OF BALLOTS OCCURS AND A LOCATION USED BY ANY THIRD-PARTY VENDOR FOR PHYSICAL OR ELECTRONIC PROCESSING OF BALLOT MATERIALS, INCLUDING BALLOT ENVELOPES, who may act as challengers for the party which THAT appointed him THEM.
-IF THE COUNTY PARTY CHAIRPERSON FAILS TO APPOINT A PARTY AGENT OR REPRESENTATIVE FOR A LOCATION, THE STATE PARTY CHAIRPERSON MAY MAKE THOSE APPOINTMENTS, AND IF THE STATE PARTY CHAIRPERSON FAILS TO APPOINT A PARTY AGENT OR REPRESENTATIVE, THE LEGISLATIVE DISTRICT CHAIRPERSON IN THE AREA IN WHICH THE POLLING PLACE.
-VOTING CENTER OR OTHER LOCATION IS LOCATED MAY MAKE THOSE APPOINTMENTS FOR A LOCATION.

-- B. At each voting place, one challenger for each political party may be present and act, but $\frac{100}{100}$ A challenger may NOT enter a voting booth except to mark $\frac{1}{100}$ THAT CHALLENGER'S ballot. - C. Not more than the number of party representatives for each party which WHO were mutually agreed upon ON by each political party represented on the ballot shall be in the polling place OR VOTING CENTER at one time.
+- A. The county chairman CHAIRPERSON of each party may, for each precinct, by written appointment addressed to the board, designate a party agent or representative and alternates for a polling place in the precinct, A VOTING CENTER IN THE PRECINCT OR A LOCATION AT WHICH ELECTRONIC PROCESSING OF BALLOTS OCCURS who may act as challengers for the party which THAT appointed him THEM.
+IF THE COUNTY PARTY CHAIRPERSON FAILS TO APPOINT A PARTY AGENT OR REPRESENTATIVE FOR A LOCATION, THE STATE PARTY CHAIRPERSON MAY MAKE THOSE APPOINTMENTS, AND IF PARTY CHAIRPERSON FAILS TO APPOINT A PARTY AGENT OR REPRESENTATIVE, THE LEGISLATIVE DISTRICT CHAIRPERSON IN THE AREA IN WHICH THE POLLING PLACE, VOTING CENTER OR OTHER LOCATION IS LOCATED MAY MAKE THOSE APPOINTMENTS FOR A LOCATION. - B. At each voting place, one challenger for each political party may be present and act, but $\frac{100}{100}$ A challenger may NOT enter a voting booth except to mark $\frac{100}{100}$ THAT CHALLENGER'S ballot. - C. Not more than the number of party representatives for each party which WHO were mutually agreed upon ON by each political party represented on the ballot shall be in the polling place OR VOTING CENTER at one time.
 If such AN agreement cannot be reached, the number of representatives shall be limited to one in the polling place at one time for each political party. - D. A challenger or party representative shall be a resident of this state and registered to vote in this state. - Sec.
-5. Section 16-602, Arizona Revised Statutes, is amended to read:
+6. Section 16-602, Arizona Revised Statutes, is amended to read:

-'''

 16-602.
 Removal of ballots from ballot boxes; designated margin; hand counts; vote count verification committee

-'''